slroberts/slroberts/README.md

 My background as a UI designer greatly piqued my interest in web development.
 I saw how the websites I designed were made functional.
 With that spark, I started to learn and build websites using HTML, CSS, and JavaScript to test the waters of web development, and I liked it even more!
 After that, I immersed myself in Bloom Institute of Technology's (FKA Lambda School) full-stack web development Bootcamp program to craft my skills.
 While attending the Bootcamp, I utilized industry coding practices such as Git workflow, while I gained meaningful experience building many projects with JavaScript, React, Redux, Node.js, Express, and SQL.

-Since I completed the Bootcamp, I have been working towards enhancing my front-end developer skills by adding new frameworks such as Next.js and Gatsby to my toolset.
+Since I completed the Bootcamp, I have been working towards enhancing my front-end skills by adding new frameworks such as Next.js and Gatsby to my toolset.

 - 🔭  I’m currently working on Invoicing Payment Reminder [Front-end](https://github.com/slroberts/invoicing-payment-reminder-FE) and [Back-end](https://github.com/slroberts/invoicing-payment-reminder-BE) side project.
-- ⚡  Fun fact: In my spare time I run and manage Eternal Life Community Garden with my family.
 - 🌐  Add me to your network: [Linkedin](https://www.linkedin.com/in/shomariroberts/)